 Happiness.
 Contentment.
 Joy.
 Pleasure.
 These are words we throw around, but I wonder if rarely do we really think about them and mean them?
 Understand them?
 Feel them.
 Is it a matter of subjectivity or perspective.
 In part I think yes, but I also believe in general terms the measure is the same yardstick of feeling.
 Of emotion.

 Moannie and I were recently talking about the value of these words.
 Of how we of course aspire and hope.
 To feel them.
 The real deal.

-We dribble out these words about how happiness is all we want to feel.
+We often innaely dribble out these words, about how happiness is all we want to feel.
 For ourselves.
 For our children.
 For mankind.
 Humanity.
-But it is I feel an elusive state .
+But it is such an elusive and transitory state .
 A state of mind that is transitory at best.
 Not available by request.
 It does not keep us alive.
 Though these states do nurture and nourish us.
 Keep us on track.
 A carrot to keep us on the road of hope.

 I do not believe that happiness is a state of mind.
 I believe that happiness is a momentary state.
 More slippery than many its contemporaries.
 Mithering about the lack of happiness in our lives, like feeling regretful is not purposeful nor is it aspirational.
 It cannot be brought about by desire.
 It just happens.
 It is the purist of emotions.
 An undiluted mix of pleasure & joy.

 Contentment is a state of mind, for me.
 Attainable.
 Brick by brick we can build ourselves a warm blanket of contentment, safety and security.
 It is personal.
 A matter of perspective.